profAlphaOmega/sms-fulfillment/README.md

 # SMS-WEB-HOOK
 ```
-Service to expose hook endpoint triggers automated SMS message via Twilio.
+Service to expose hook endpoint triggers automated SMS message from order fulfillment event, via Twilio SDK.
 It is a lightweight implementation of a webhook.

 This is service is hosted Google's Cloud Functions and uses Javascript and Twilio SDK to run.
 Google's SDK is required to run.
 ```